system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 Link for the video for Top Case Service:
 (https://youtu.be/Ku91wRHFGY8)

-Tools required: Fingers or Crosshead (Phillips) screwdriver
+**Tools required:** Fingers or Cross-head (Phillips) screwdriver

-Time estimate: 2 minutes
+**Time estimate:** 2 minutes

-Difficulty: <span style="color:green">Easy</span>
+**Difficulty:** <span style="color:green">Easy</span>

-Screws: 8 total
+**Screws:** 8 total
-  - 8 Thumbscrews (Phillips/Crosshead).
+  - 8 Thumbscrews (Phillips/Cross-head).

+**Note:** These thumbscrews will be on the top left and right, middle left and right, and bottom left and right of the back of the case.

+Do not unscrew any screws in the center of the panel.
+Those screws correspond with parts inside; removing them will not assist you in removing the lid.

+All of Thelio’s thumbscrews are the same size, and are interchangeable.

 <!--[Thelio Outer Case views](../../pictures/thelio/thelio-b1/)